patelhitakshi28/mlproject/README.md

-# Enf to end ML proj.
+# End to end ML proj.